~ We are the Hover family ~

 There are currently no cures or effective treatments for CLN3.

-We now face the reality that two of our beautiful children will die in the next 10-15 years, and will most likely have to arrange and attend their funerals before our own – something no parent should have to do.
+We have had to face the future that both of our children will dies in the next 10 years.
+We have already arranged and attended one funeral, and will have to do another before our own – something no parent should have to do.
 But we will stay strong, and we will all fight.
 Our family quest is to give all the children the best possible life, to focus on fundraising and support research in medicines that can help them and other children facing this disease.

 What impact has Batten Disease had on the children and family?